 - Max Planck Institute for Tax Law and Public Finance

 The application period runs from December 15, 2018 to March 1, 2019 (second deadline is March 31, 2019).
 In general, positions and courses start in October 2019.

 An admission committee will screen applications on a rolling basis.
 Applicants who present a detailed offer by another doctoral program may ask the admission committee for an early decision on their admission.

 Applicants need the following documents for their application: CV, letter of motivation, certificate of secondary education (if available, encouraged), bachelor's diploma, master's diploma (or preliminary transcript of records), proof of English proficiency, GRE results, and two letters of recommendation.
 All documents must either be in English or German.

 The application procedure takes place via an online application tool.
 You will first need to generate an individual account.
 Once this is done, you can log into the system with your personal login and password.

 Once you get to the Welcome Page, please choose "Munich Graduate School of Economics" from the list of available programs.

-The system allows you to modify your application as often as you want, but you must submit your application at the latest on March 31, 2017.
+The system allows you to modify your application as often as you want, but you must submit your application by March 31, 2019, at the latest.